-Welcome to the Department of Romance and Classical Studies!
-Our department fosters the study of the human experience as expressed historically and globally in French, Italian, Portuguese and Spanish, and in the languages and cultural heritage of ancient Greece and Rome.
-We enable students to become proficient in these languages and think critically about their world.
+Welcome to Romance and Classical Studies at Michigan State University!
+Our department fosters knowledge of the human experience as expressed historically and globally in the Romance and Classical languages.
+Together, students and faculty study French, Italian, Portuguese and Spanish and the cultures throughout the world where they are spoken and written, as well as the classical languages and cultural heritage of Greece and Rome.
+We enable students to become proficient in these languages, literatures and cultures, and to think critically about their world.

 Romance and Classical Studies

 619 Red Cedar Road

 P: (517) 355-8350

 F: (517) 432-2736

 Dr. Nancy F. Marino passed away on Sunday, March 11th, 2018, after a short but fierce battle with cancer.
 She holds the rank of Distinguished Professor of Spanish in the Department of Romance and Classical Studies at Michigan State University.

 Collaborative Edges is an audio portal that showcases conversations on collaborative initiatives across disciplines, language programs and cultural studies at Michigan State University.
 We invite you to listen to these conversations in which we provide examples on how to break down traditional language and disciplinary boundaries and to foster creativity and new ways of understanding languages around the world.